cconover/author-customization/author-customization/readme.txt

 * Biographical info

 = Can I turn on per-post author info down the line? = Yes.
-The plugin saves author info to each post whether or not you've enabled retrieving author data from the post meta.
+The plugin saves author info to each post you edit whether or not you've enabled displaying author data from the post metadata.

 == Screenshots ==